Qiskit/qiskit.org/content/events/asia.md

 Qiskit Camps are an immersive experience that consists of training sessions, deep technical talks, and a hackathon alongside the Qiskit core development team.
 At Qiskit Camp, attendees can collaborate with both quantum researchers and computer scientists to connect with the larger global quantum community.

-2019 Qiskit Camp Asia will be hosted near Tokyo, Japan from 19-22 November.
+2019 Qiskit Camp Asia will be hosted near Tokyo, Japan from 18-21 November.
 Invitations will be distributed prior to the event.

-Attendees that are new to Qiskit, or simply want to increase their proficiency in quantum computing, contact us at hello@qiskit.camp.
+Attendees that are new to Qiskit, or simply want to increase their proficiency in quantum computing, contact us at [hello@qiskit.camp] (hello@qiskit.camp).

 ## Location

-Qiskit Camp Asia will take place at Hoshino Resorts Risonare Yatsugatake (https://risonare.com/yatsugatake/en/) in Japan.
+Qiskit Camp Asia will take place at [Hoshino Resorts Risonare Yatsugatake] (https://risonare.com/yatsugatake/en/) in Japan.
 The Hoshino Resort is surrounded by Yamanashi Wine country and has views of Mount Fuji.

 129-1 Kobuchisawachō, Hokuto-shi, Yamanashi-ken 408-0044, Japan